coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

     (Alg Integer Integer))
 ```

-The type can implement the `Eq` type class (which demands we implement equality) and the `Num` type class (which demands we implement addition, subtraction, multiplication, and some way to convert an integer into our new type).
+The `Alg` type can implement the `Eq` type class (which demands we implement equality) and the `Num` type class (which demands we implement addition, subtraction, multiplication, and some way to convert an integer into our new type).

 ```lisp
   (define-instance (Eq Alg)